 Go to bed at a reasonable hour

 If you want to be a morning person, then you need to stop being a night owl.
-Unless you can function on little sleep, which I don’t recommend. if you’re use to going to bed late, then you will slowly need to adjust your habits, as you will struggle to fall asleep at 10pm if you’re use to going to sleep at 2am.
+Unless you can function on little sleep, which I don’t recommend.
+If you’re used to going to bed late, then you will slowly need to adjust your habits, as you will struggle to fall asleep at 10pm if you’re used to going to sleep at 2am.

-When setting your bedtime try working backwards, so first have a think about what time you want to wake up in the morning.
-Next, have a think about how long of a sleep you need (7-9 hours).
+When setting your bedtime try working backwards, so first think about what time you want to wake up in the morning.
+Next, think about how much sleep you need (7-9 hours).
 From here you can work out your ideal bedtime.

 Start off simple

-Avoid overwhelm by keeping your morning routine simple.
-When we over complicate our routines, we fall into the all-or-nothing mindset which causes us to give up and go back to back habits.
+Avoid feeling overwhelmed by keeping your morning routine simple.
+When we overcomplicate our routines, we fall into the all-or-nothing mindset which causes us to give up and go back-to-back habits.
 Especially when starting a new habit and a new routine, it’s best to start off simple and create a routine which we can stick to and not one which just sounds good to other people.
-Because if you over complicate it and then abandon your routine, the only person you’re letting down is yourself.
+Because if you overcomplicate it and then abandon your routine, the only person you’re letting down is yourself.